davwheat/thomasr.me/_posts/2018-11-22-homelab-l18-updates.md

 {% include legacy/image.html path="proxmox-backup.png" caption="Another example of Proxmox's usefulness: easy set up of automated backups of everything" %}

 ## Programs/Services
-I know that programs and services are technically software in and of themselves, but there's a bit to talk about here so I deem the seperate heading worthy.
+I know that programs and services are technically software in and of themselves, but there's a bit to talk about here so I deem the separate heading worthy.

 Here's basically everything I have running at the moment, although I often install things briefly just to play around with: